minio/minio/docs/bucket-notifications/README.md

 arn:minio:sqs:us-east-1:1:amqp s3:ObjectCreated:*,s3:ObjectRemoved:* Filter: suffix=”.jpg”
 ```

-### Step 3: Testing on RabbitMQ
+### Step 3: Test on RabbitMQ

-Below python script waits on queue exchange ``bucketevents`` and prints event notification on console.
-It uses [Pika Python Client](https://www.rabbitmq.com/tutorials/tutorial-three-python.html), a library for RabbitMQ will be used in this python program.
+The python program below waits on the queue exchange ``bucketevents`` and prints event notifications on the console.
+We use [Pika Python Client](https://www.rabbitmq.com/tutorials/tutorial-three-python.html) library to do this.

 ```py
 #!/usr/bin/env python